Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 5. **Process status:** "The role was paused before final selection."
 6. **Candidate pool:** "Another candidate had more direct experience with this specific stack."

-That is not a full explanation.
-It is not perfect transparency.
-But it is enough signal to help a candidate decide what to change.
+That stops well short of perfect transparency, but it gives a candidate enough signal to decide what to change.

 The highest obligation should come after interviews.
 If a candidate has invested live time with the company, the company should close the loop with something more useful than silence.

 ## Better Systems Would Help Employers Too

-This is not only a kindness argument.
+Kindness is only part of the argument.

 Hiring feedback is part of the employer's product surface.
 A company that ghosts candidates teaches the market something about how it operates.
 A company that communicates clearly earns goodwill even from people it rejects.